hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 | **Post API Payload**   | SOAP with EDIFACT body  | Information Exchange message (IE) XML |
 | **Get API Payload** |  SOAP with EDIFACT body | JSON and IE XML |

-Essentially the improvements the CTC Traders API will bring are:
+A few improvements the CTC Traders API will bring are:
 * being ready for  the expected increase in CTC movements
 * improving security
 * making it easier to test and maintain with an updated coding language